boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 - Firewall Ports: At this time we recomend keeping all ports closed.
 Actually, having ports closed might make it work better at the moment.

 - A public IP is required.
 Check to make sure appropriate ports are open if your server is behind a firewall.
 Cloud-providers must use ipv4.
 Will not work on ipv6, so if a server has only ipv6 it won't serve internet.

+- NetBird binary - Default server config has NetBird in /bin.
+If you have the netbird binary in /usr/bin/ instead of /bin you will need to edit the config.